unfoldingWord-box3/dcs-vanilla/README.md

 docker --version
 docker compose version
 ```
-## Running DCS Vanilla using Docker
+## Installing DCS Vanilla using Docker

 To run DCS Vanilla using Docker, follow these steps: